-A special blend of coffee beans from Peru, Brazil and India, meticulously brought to a medium-dark roast, offering a superior aroma and a smooth bodied taste.
+A special blend of coffee beans from Peru, Brazil and India, meticulously brought to a dark roast, offering a superior aroma and a smooth bodied taste.

 Santa Cruz River, Marana, AZ.